 - 17. Accordingly, yesterday I made orders that: - (1) The temporary non-publication order over the entirety of the contents of my ruling in Inquest into the death of Kumanjayi Walker (Ruling No 3) [2022] NTLC 019 (Ruling No 3) made on 14 October 2022 is revoked. - (2) Subject to order 3, there be no disclosure or other publication of the redacted passages of the copy of Ruling No 3 now annexed to these orders. - (3) Order 2 does not prevent the disclosure or other publication of the contents of the redacted passages of Ruling No 3: - (a) to and between the following people for the purposes of these coronial proceedings: - (i) The family of Kumanjayi Walker and their legal representatives; - (ii) The Commissioner of NT Police and his legal representatives; - (iii) Persons granted leave to appear because they have a sufficient interest in the coronial proceedings, and their respective legal representatives; - (iv) Those persons assisting the Coroner in her investigation, including legal representatives.

-(4) of subject to any further 's evidence in these proceedings.
+(4) Subject to any further order, Orders 2 and 3 apply until the conclusion of sevidence in these proceedings.

-Dated this 1 8th day of October 2022 ;.
+Dated this 18th day of October 2022.

 ELISABETH ARMITAGE TERRITORY CORONER